 - Real Thai curries take much longer to prepare.
 If you are in a hurry, avoid ordering curry!
 Fortunately, they are well worth the wait.

-- Take the opportunity to ask your waiter how to properly pronounce one word in Thai from your phrasebook, or some object on the table.
-You will pick up words quickly that way.
+- Take the opportunity to ask your waiter how to properly pronounce one word in Thai (food or some object on the table).
+Your vocabulary will expand daily that way.

 Thailand Tips for Money and Budget

 - Always expect to pay more in touristy areas.
-Negotiation will be much tougher as well because packaged tourists generally do not negotiate prices.
+Negotiation will be much tougher as well because short-term tourists generally do not negotiate prices correctly.

 - Large-denomination banknotes can be very difficult to change or spend.
 Unfortunately, you’ll get many from ATMs.
-When entering an amount at the ATM, choose a number that ensures at least a few smaller bills. (e.g., 900 baht as opposed to 1,000 baht ensures that you get a 500 and four 100s rather than a single 1,000-baht note)
+When entering an amount at the ATM, choose a number that ensures at least a few smaller bills (e.g., 2900 baht as opposed to 3,000 baht ensures that you get a 500 and four 100s rather than three 1,000-baht notes).

-- Large notes such as 1,000s can generally be changed at supermarkets, minimarts (7-Eleven), fast-food places, some bars, and for transportation tickets without much hassle.
+- Large denominations such as 1,000s can generally be changed at supermarkets, mini-marts (7-Eleven), fast-food places, busy bars, and for transportation tickets without much hassle.
 You can also save them to pay your guesthouse.
 Otherwise, don’t give large denominations to poor street vendors or in places that will struggle to make change for the rest of the day.

-- Do not accept torn notes or notes that are too faded to read — they may be difficult to spend.
+- Do not accept torn banknotes or ones that are too faded to read — they may be difficult to spend.

-- Many taxis and vendors will have no change so that they may keep the difference in price.
+- Many taxis and vendors may claim to have no change so that they can keep the difference in price.
 Try to have smaller bills in your pockets at all times.
-But play the change game and see if they will take the larger banknotes first!
+But play the change game and see if someone will accept the larger banknotes first!

-- In markets, the first sale of the day for a vendor is the “lucky sale” and you have much more negotiation power and can sometimes land a better price.
+- In markets, the first sale of the day for a vendor is the “lucky sale” and you have much more negotiation power then.
 Arrive early to markets as vendors are setting up and start negotiating.

 - ALWAYS negotiate a price first before getting inside of transportation without a meter, especially in tuk-tuks.
 Try to find an honest taxi driver who will turn on the meter — it will save you money.
 Don’t believe when people tell you that the meter is broken or that traffic is the reason they can’t turn it on.
 There is always traffic in Bangkok!